 For the Brigadeiro:

-- Add the condensed milk and the chocolate powder to a nonstick sauce pan and stir over medium to high heat Then keep stirring for about 10 minutes, scraping the sides of the pan with a rubber spatula or wooden spoon to avoid burning
+- Add the condensed milk and the chocolate powder to a nonstick sauce pan and stir over medium to high heat, then keep stirring for about 10 minutes, scraping the sides of the pan with a rubber spatula or wooden spoon to avoid burning.
+Cook until the mixture reaches 185F-195F – You can use a candy thermometer, or just a regular food thermometer to check.

 - Let it cool until its cool to touch, then pour over cooled cake